Roy-SR-007/Somjit.web/content/publication/conference-paper/index.md

 > n = 4

-The Treatment Allocation to the corresponding blocks/replicates.
+The Treatment Allocation to the corresponding blocks/replicates, following the order, in which the values of the target variable has been entered.

 > trt = as.factor(c(rep(1:8,each=1,times=3),rep(9:16,each=1,times=3)))